jacksleight/laravel-raster/README.md

 # Laravel Raster

 Easily rasterize views and components to images by dropping in a directive and fetching a URL.
-Automatic scaling, caching and protection.
+Automatic scaling, caching, protection and preview mode.
 Zero configuration.

 ## Installation